Irv Rubin: Early life and activism

-Rubin was born in Montreal, Quebec.
+Irving David Rubin was born in Montreal, Quebec, on April 12, 1945.
 He and his parents and sister moved to Granada Hills, California, a neighbourhood of Los Angeles, which has a large Jewish population.
 He became a United States citizen and served as a sergeant in the United States Air Force.
 He was a staunch supporter of the right to keep and bear arms.

+Jewish Defense League activism

+Rubin became the successor to JDL founder Rabbi Meir Kahane, after Kahane moved to Israel in 1985 and formed the Kach Party, which was eventually outlawed by the Israeli government as racist.

+In February 1972, Rubin was arrested and charged for assault with intent to commit murder for allegedly shooting at Joseph Tommasi, a local neo-Nazi and member of the American Nazi Party.
+All charges were dropped due to a lack of evidence.
+In September of that year, Rubin was arrested with 5 others due to a suspicion they had bombed an apartment in Hollywood that had an Arab man as a tenant.
 In 1978, Rubin offered a $500 bounty to anyone who would wound or kill a member of the American Nazi Party.
 Indicted on solicitation of murder charges, he was acquitted in 1981.

-Jewish Defense League activism

-Rubin became the successor to JDL founder Rabbi Meir Kahane, after Kahane moved to Israel in 1985 and formed the Kach Party, which was eventually outlawed by the Israeli government as racist.

 In 1985, it was reported that Rubin said about the bombing of the home of historian and Holocaust denier Dr. George Ashley, "It's too bad that Mr. Ashley wasn't blown up" and "I applaud those who took such actions.
 I think these people have a righteous place in the world."
 Moderate Jews also criticized him.
 Rob Eshman, the Editor-in-Chief of the Jewish Journal of Greater Los Angeles commented: "In the solar system of Jewish life, Irv Rubin is Pluto", and asserted "Here in Los Angeles, for years now Rubin has been escorted out of far more Jewish events than he's ever been invited in to."